zzz-client/zzz/Readme.md

 ## TUI

-TODO: This would be SO sick and I think it should just be a matter of finding an ncurses-like library for Node and then getting the UI right
+This would be SO sick and I think it should just be a matter of finding an ncurses-like library for Node and then getting the UI right

 # Structure